Interlaken is one of the most beautiful regions in the world. While Interlaken itself is a cute town, the region of

 In the summer months, the Giessbach Grandhotel is open – I suggest to plan in some time for some nice walks and a coffee with a view, too.

 Zermatt is one of the most picturesque towns in Switzerland and actually one of my favorites.
-The only thing is, that getting there is time-consuming and thus is not one of the most perfect day trips from Interlaken but it is still a good day tour from Interlaken.
+The only thing is, that getting there is time-consuming and thus is not one of the most perfect day trips from Interlaken, but if you do not mind train travel, then consider visiting Zermatt from Interlaken.

 You should plan in a full day to spend there.
 But once you arrive at the car-free town (care-free means, you have to a) leave your car in Taesch and then get to Zermatt by train or b) get to Zermatt from Interlaken by train.

 Once you are in this really pretty town you can stroll the old town center and I definitely suggest getting up Klein Matterhorn.
 I actually got sick up there (altitude sickness), so make sure to not get to the cable cars too fast (and have some stops in between – since you have to change several times, it is possible).

 Lake Thun and Lake Brienz are breathtaking but another gorgeous lake in Switzerland is Lake Geneva (also known as Lac Leman).
 Montreux is a gorgeous town on the northern shores of the lake and it makes one of the best day trips from Interlaken.

 Montreux is small but one of the prettiest places in Switzerland and walking along the promenade, from the town center to Château de Chillon is a little treat for your eyes and your legs.